 Ultimately, she did help the farmer -- and on Tuesday, his family was among those who came to her defense.
 "She's a good friend.
 She helped us save our farm," Spooner's wife, Eloise, told CNN.
 "She's the one I give credit for helping us save our farm."

-Sherrod laid some of the blame for the controversial chain of events on the civil rights organization that had sponsored her speech.
+Sherrod laid some of the blame on the organization that had sponsored her speech.
 The NAACP, she told CNN, is "the reason this happened.
 They got into a fight with the tea party, and this all came out as a result of it."

 Breitbart, in fact, subsequently told the network that he had been aware of the video since March and received a copy last weekend.

 As for the NAACP, the story put it in the position of reversing itself twice, adding even more of a funhouse-mirror dimension to the brouhaha.